Tomonaga-Luttinger liquid theory for one-dimensional attractive Fermi gases: I. Introduction

 \section{I. Introduction}

 Interacting quantum many-body systems exhibit novel phenomena rooted in the microcosmic interactions and excitations among the constituent particles.
-Understanding these phenomena has posed major challenges since quantum physics was discovered.
-To capture essential features of quantum many-body systems, numerous methods have been developed to study universal low-energy physics, including Landau’s Fermi liquid theory \cite{Mahan:1981, Pines:2018}, the density matrix renormalization group (RG) \cite{Schollwock:2011,Solyom:1979,Kollath:2005}, and the Green’s function approach \cite{Economou:2006}.
-Notably, the Tomonaga-Luttinger liquid (TLL) theory \cite{Tomonaga:1950,Luttinger:1963,Haldane:1981,Voit:1993,Giamarchi:2004,Giamarchi:1988,Schulz:1998,Cazalilla:2011,Gogolin:1999,Nagaosa:1999,Tognetti:2000,Schoeller:1998,Schulz:1998} offers a universal framework for describing low-energy physics of one-dimensional (1D) quantum many-body systems.
+Understanding these phenomena has posed major challenges ever since the discovery of quantum physics.
+Numerous methods have been developed to study the universal low-energy physics, including Landau’s Fermi liquid theory \cite{Mahan:1981, Pines:2018}, the density matrix renormalization group (RG) \cite{Schollwock:2011,Solyom:1979,Kollath:2005,Fiete:RMP2007}, and the Green’s function approach \cite{Economou:2006}.
+Notably, the Tomonaga-Luttinger liquid (TLL) theory \cite{Tomonaga:1950,Luttinger:1963,Haldane:1981,Meden:1992,Voit:1993,Giamarchi:2004,Giamarchi:1988,Schulz:1998,Cazalilla:2011,Gogolin:1999,Nagaosa:1999,Tognetti:2000,Schoeller:1998,Schulz:1998} offers a universal framework to describe the low-energy physics of one-dimensional (1D) quantum many-body systems.